 Rest from satisfying appetites

 - Use what I have in the house vs buy what I prefer to eat.
-This year’s goal is to target what needs used up most and start there.
+Target what needs used up most and start there.

 - Use up the shampoos, conditioners, bottled lotions and other household products: use up existing instead of using purchasing new.

 - Need vs want.
-What I already have over what I think I prefer.
+Use what I already have over what I think I prefer.

 Rest from spending

 - Purchase only what is needed to complete a meal, PLUS fresh.
 Health is a larger concern, so we will purchase fruits and veggies, but in moderation to ensure they are eaten.

 - Avoid eating out unless I have a gift card.
 I will carefully consider outings.
 Last year I went out several times, which didn’t seem like a rest from our normal life and we used up less food at home because of it.